2023 Vaimauga 3 by-election: Election day

 On by-election day, polling stations were open from 8:00 to 15:00 (UTC+13).
 The electoral commission set up a voting booth in Salelologa for voters in Savaiʻi on the polling day.
 Polling officials provided a mobile voting service for voters unable to travel to polling booths.
 Voting was compulsory, and registered individuals who failed to vote faced a WS$100 fine.
 The electoral commission warned candidates and voters not to engage in illegal practices such as bribery and treating and reminded participants that candidates directly transporting electors was unlawful.

 Results

 The preliminary count showed FAST candidate Lautimuia Uelese Vaʻai to have won.
 Despite the enforcement of compulsory voting, only 2,737 of the constituency's 4,781 registered voters participated in the by-election.
 In the final count, Lautimuia's majority increased to 1,531 votes, confirming his victory, while the HRPP's Samau Leatigagaeono Timani received 1,082.
-Independent candidate Feagaimaalii Bruce Toomalatai placed a distant third with 106 votes.
+Independent candidate Feagaimaaliʻi Bruce Toomalatai placed a distant third with 106 votes.
 Lautimuia's victory was notable due to the constituency's reputation as an HRPP stronghold, and his win increased FAST's parliamentary majority to 32 seats.

+Aftermath

+Lautimuia Uelese Vaʻai was sworn in as a member of parliament by the speaker on 7 March.
+Shortly after the election, Samau Leatigagaeono Timani filed an electoral petition against the newly elected FAST MP, accusing him of bribery and treating; Lautimuia subsequently filed a counter-petition.
+On 12 May, the Supreme Court dismissed both cases, citing a lack of evidence, which guaranteed the seat for FAST.